Virat-Tiwari/Image_Scapper_Project/README.md

-# Complete_Image_Scapper_Project And Jupyter_Code File That Contain Hardcoded Way Of Image Scapping Code Without Using Css And Html
+# Complete_Image_Scapper_Project Using CSS And HTML And Seperate Jupyter_Code File That Contain Hardcoded Way Of Image Scapping Code Without Using Css And Html